kauwelab/PolyRiskScore/static/downloadables/docs/source/index.rst

 The PRSKB's CLI tool is an extension of the PRSKB web application.
 It is designed to give more flexability and capability in calculating polygenic risk scores for large datasets.
 Features include:

 * Searching our database for studies and traits
+* Printing out available ethnicities to filter by
 * Learning about required and optional parameters for performing calculations
 * Calculating polygenic risk scores

 Quick Start
 -----------

-To download the PRSKB CLI tool, head over to the `PRSKB website download page <https://prs.byu.edu/cli_download.html>`_ or download the files directly from `GitHub <https://github.com/louisadayton/PolyRiskScore>`_.
+To download the PRSKB CLI tool, head over to the `PRSKB website download page <https://prs.byu.edu/cli_download.html>`_ or download the whole repository directly from `GitHub <https://github.com/louisadayton/PolyRiskScore>`_.

-Given the required parameters, the tool will calculate risk scores for each individual sample for each study in our database (this needs to be worded better).
+Given the required parameters, the tool will calculate risk scores for each individual sample for each study and trait combination in our database (this needs to be worded better).

+Note: You MUST have bash, python3, and the python package PyVCF downloaded.

 Required Parameters Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: bash

-   ./runPrsCLI.sh -f path/to/file/samples.vcf -o path/to/file/output.csv -c 0.05 -r hg19 -p EUR
+   ./runPrsCLI.sh -f path/to/file/samples.vcf -o path/to/file/output.tsv -c 0.05 -r hg19 -p EUR

 Features